top of page

 SKIF has a Flickr page where photos are posted from camp and events.

 Only those who have the URL can access the SKIF Flickr page (i.e. can not be searched for on Google).
-If you don’t want your childs photo posted on the Flickr page, please contact us.
+The Flickr page is also private and can only be accessed by followers.
+If you don’t want your child's photo posted on the Flickr page, please contact us.

 How do I know that my child will brush their teeth and take a shower?